 Professional career: Eveline Saupper studied law at the University of St. Gallen, Switzerland (HSG).
-She is Of Counsel at the law firm Homburger AG, Zurich, Switzerland, where she was a partner until 2014.
+She was a partner at the law firm Homburger AG, Zurich, Switzerland, until 2014 and Of Counsel of said law firm until March 2017.
 Before joining Homburger in 1985, she worked as a tax specialist with Peat Marwick Mitchell (today KPMG) in Zurich.
-She holds a PhD in law from the University of St. Gallen and is admitted to the Bar of Zurich.
+She holds a PhD in law from the University of St. Gallen and is admitted to the Bar.
 Eveline Saupper is also a certified tax expert.

-Other activities: Board of Directors/Supervisory Board mandates as stipulated in Article 38 para 1 of the Articles of Association: Mandates according to Article 38 para 1 lit. a) three: Syngenta AG, Switzerland; Flughafen Zürich AG, Switzerland; Georg Fischer AG, Switzerland.
+Other activities: Board of Directors/Supervisory Board mandates as stipulated in Article 38 para 1 of the Articles of Association:

+Mandates according to Article 38 para 1 lit. a) three: Syngenta AG, Switzerland (the shares of Syngenta AG were delisted from SIX Swiss Exchange as of 8 January 2018); Flughafen Zürich AG, Switzerland; Georg Fischer AG, Switzerland.